petermr/pygetpapers/joss/README.md

 Simple keyword searches often fail to include synonyms and phrases and authors spend time creating complex error-prone boolean queries.
 We have developed a dictionary-based approach to automate much of the creation of complex queries.

-The content is inherently complex.
-A download consists of:
+**The downloaded material is inherently complex.** A download consists of:
 * the metadata for the operation (date, query, errors, etc.)
 * the metadata for each article (authors, pubdate, journal, DOI, language, etc.)
 * the fulltext content (abstract, introduction, methods, discussion, etc.)